lentidas/DAI-2425-PW3/docs/md/11-users-get.md

 ### Responses

 The server will always return `200`.
-It returns the list of users with their username and names in a JSON list format.
-An empty list is returned if no users are found.
+It returns the list of users with their username and names in a JSON list format or an empty list is returned if no users are found.

 ### Example usage